mohssenk/Arabic-Melodies-Project/README.md

-## Arabic Melodies Project: Maqamat Classification using AI
+## Arabic Melodies Project: Maqam Classification using AI

-In traditional Arabic music and recitation, maqamat are the foundation of melody, guiding the emotional and structural flow of a performance.
+In traditional Arabic music and recitation, maqams are the foundation of melody, guiding the emotional and structural flow of a performance.
 These eight distinct melodic modes define how notes are arranged and transitioned, creating different moods such as joy, sorrow, intimacy, or awe.
-While expert reciters seamlessly switch between maqamat, recognizing them by ear is an advanced skill that takes years of practice.
+While expert reciters seamlessly switch between maqams, recognizing them by ear is an advanced skill that takes years of practice.

 This project leverages machine learning and audio processing to classify recitations based on their maqam.
 By analyzing recorded recitations, the system can identify the dominant maqam, providing insights into the melody and structure.
 The goal is to make maqam recognition more accessible to learners, researchers, and enthusiasts who want to explore this rich musical tradition through AI.